dem1995/machine-learning/curriculum/decision_trees/decision_trees.md

 ## Purity
 Cribbing an example from [here](https://discuss.analyticsvidhya.com/t/decision-tree-gini-impurity-purity/37650/3), suppose you have a bar of gold.
 The purity of this gold bar is what % gold it is - it's 100% pure gold if every atom in it is pure gold, 50% pure gold if only half of it is, and so on.
 Generalizing this a bit, suppose we had a mixed gold-silver bar of metal and all we cared about was purity - regardless of metal.
 This bar would be at its most pure at 100% gold, 0% silver, or at 0% gold, 100% silver.
 It would be at its least pure at 50% gold, 50% silver.

 When talking about the results decision trees we care about something similar.
-If our decision tree has the same answers for a random bunch of vectors, when we reach the end we want most of the vectors to have the same classification (put spatially, after our tree partitions space we ideally want a given partition to have only one "true label" for all of its vectors).
+If our decision tree has the same answers for a random bunch of vectors, when we reach the end we want most of the vectors to have the same classification.
+If we throw a bunch of vectors at our tree and they all reach the same leaf node, they should mostly all have the same true classification.
+Putting it spatially, after our tree partitions space, we ideally want a given partition to have only one "true label" for all of its vectors.

 |![Impure partition example.
 The final node puts red and blue dots together](impure_partition.png)|![Pure partition example.
 The final node has only red dots](pure_partition.png)|
 |---|---|